Lolchi2008/nhentai-favorites/README.md

 ### how to use?

 `pip install -r ".\requirements.txt"`

-open nfavorites.py and it will close and generate set.yaml
+1. Find your cookied and use id at nhentai
+2. Go to gettags.py
-open set.yaml and enter your cookie and useragent
+3. Add your own cookie and useragent at gettags.py
+4. Run nfavourite.py
+5. A .csv file is generated

-final open nfavorites.py again and it will generate csv file if everything is ok
+open nfavorites.py again and it will generate csv file if everything is ok

 ### how to get my cookie?